georgepaul171/Research-Project/bpd/1June/results/analysis.md

    - More parameters to monitor and validate

 3. **Current Performance Issues**:
-   - The overflow warning in the exponential calculation suggests potential numerical stability issues
+   - The overflow warning in the exponential calculation suggests numerical stability issues
    - Low acceptance rates in later iterations indicate possible inefficiency
-   - May be overkill for some of the simpler feature relationships
+   - May be overkill

 ### 5.3 Alternative Approaches
 1. **Simpler MCMC Methods**: